TeamHypersomnia/Hypersomnia/docs/pages/todo/brainstorm_now.md

 summary: That which we are brainstorming at the moment.
 ---

-- send knives flying the other way when dropped due to a knockout

-- define music as always longer than x and always hearable

 - what to send on client connection?
 	- if we want to replay either from session beginning or mid-way, inputs can become quite large
 	- cosmos solvable won't be that big